Dead reckoning: Errors

 Drift is an error that can arise in dead reckoning when speed of a medium is not accounted for.
 A is the last known position (fix), B is the position calculated by dead reckoning, and C is the true position after the time interval.
 The vector from A to B is the expected path for plane based on the initial heading (HDG) and true airspeed (TAS).
-The vector from B to C is the wind velocity (W/V), and the third vector is the actual track (TR) and ground speed (GS).
+The vector from B to C is the wind vector (W/V), and the third vector is the actual track (TR) and ground speed (GS).
 The drift angle is marked in red.

 While dead reckoning can give the best available information on the present position with little math or analysis, it is subject to significant errors of approximation.
 For precise positional information, both speed and direction must be accurately known at all times during travel.
 Most notably, dead reckoning does not account for directional drift during travel through a fluid medium.
 These errors tend to compound themselves over greater distances, making dead reckoning a difficult method of navigation for longer journeys.

 For example, if displacement is measured by the number of rotations of a wheel, any discrepancy between the actual and assumed traveled distance per rotation, due perhaps to slippage or surface irregularities, will be a source of error.
 As each estimate of position is relative to the previous one, errors are cumulative, or compounding, over time.

 The accuracy of dead reckoning can be increased significantly by using other, more reliable methods to get a new fix part way through the journey.
 For example, if one was navigating on land in poor visibility, then dead reckoning could be used to get close enough to the known position of a landmark to be able to see it, before walking to the landmark itself—giving a precisely known starting point—and then setting off again.